Jean-Chrysostôme Calès

 Jean-Chrysostôme Calès ([ʒɑ̃ kʁi.zo.stom ka.lɛs]) was a French military officer who served during the French Revolutionary Wars and the Napoleonic Wars.
-He was born on January 27, 1769, in Caraman (Haute-Garonne) and died on April 21, 1853, in Cessales (Haute-Garonne).
+He was born on 27 January 1769 in Caraman (Haute-Garonne) and died on 21 April 1853 in Cessales (Haute-Garonne).

 Biography

-Jean-Chrysostôme Calès, « son of Jean Calès, alderman of Caraman, and of damsel Jeanne Rochas » was born on January 27, 1769, in Caraman, a small village in the region of Lauragais near Toulouse.
+Jean-Chrysostôme Calès, « son of Jean Calès, alderman of Caraman, and of damsel Jeanne Rochas » was born on 27 January 1769 in Caraman, a small village in the region of Lauragais near Toulouse.
 Jean-Chrysostôme was the fourth brother of 10 siblings, and had two sisters and seven brothers.
-Several of his siblings were also prominent, including Jean-Marie Calès (1757-1834), the eldest, who became deputy of Haute-Garonne at the National Convention and at the Council of Five Hundred, the second oldest, Jean Calès (1764-1840), who became Inspector-General of military hospitals, and the fifth oldest, Jean Joseph Etienne Victorin Calès (1772-1853), who became a military officer.
+Several of his siblings were also prominent, including Jean-Marie Calès (1757-1834), the eldest, who became deputy of Haute-Garonne at the National Convention and the Council of Five Hundred, the second oldest, Jean Calès (1764-1840), who became Inspector-General of military hospitals, and the fifth oldest, Jean Joseph Etienne Victorin Calès (1772-1853), who became a military officer.
 His parents were landowners of the region, from old Protestant families rooted in the region and forced to convert to Catholicism after the revocation of the Edict of Nantes issued by King Louis XIV in 1685.